 Trend - Understand how interactions and experiences change over time.
 "Are purchases going up or down week over week?"
-"Do our customers encounter less bugs as we iterate or more?"
+"Do our customers encounter fewer bugs as we iterate or more?"
 These are examples of questions Trend Cards can help you answer.
-(Tip: If you've been using FullStory for awhile, and have ever wished you could compare two Segments, this is for you.)
+(Tip: if you've been using FullStory for a while, and have ever wished you could compare two Segments, this is for you.)

 Text - Organize and contextualize your Dashboard with Text cards.

 Page Flow - Allows you to analyze micro user journeys.
 Specifically, the previous and next Pages viewed from a given Page.
 In addition, you can see the percentage of page views that were “Entry” or “Exit” Pages, meaning the user started or ended their session on that Page.
 In order to accurately represent next page flows and site exits, data from live sessions is excluded from Page Flow cards.